Photo Book Idea: Highlights of the Year

 Tips for Creating a Personalised Year in Review

 Tips on Taking, Organizing, and Selecting the Photos

 Designing your yearbook actually begins well before the actual creation of your photo book.
 You can save quite a bit of time by keeping several things in mind while photographing and selecting which photos to use.

-When photographing particularly beautiful motifs, you should shoot them in both portrait and landscape format.
-This will give you a bit more flexibility when arranging individual pages in your photo book.
+When photographing particularly beautiful subjects, you should shoot them in both portrait and landscape format.
+This will give you more flexibility when arranging individual pages in your photo book.

 You can also use memorabilia like tickets or event programmes while designing your photo book.
 Simply take a photo of them and place them in your photo book.
 It’s the little things that really make the book.